technicat/learngodot/chapter3/README.md

 <img src="images/cameraattachscriptmenu.png" height="300">

+The default name of the new script is the type of node we're attaching it to, but we'll want to name this script look_at (snake_case, following the Godot naming conventions)

 <img src="images/cameraattachscriptdialog.png" height="300">

-- name the script look_at (snake_case, following the Godot naming conventions)

 <img src="images/cameraattachscriptcode.png" height="300">